Skip to content

 Question

-Enter an integer array without duplicate elements and return all possible permutations.
+Given an integer array with no duplicate elements, return all possible permutations.

-From the perspective of the backtracking algorithm, we can imagine the process of generating permutations as a series of choices.
-Suppose the input array is \([1, 2, 3]\), if we first choose \(1\), then \(3\), and finally \(2\), we obtain the permutation \([1, 3, 2]\).
-Backtracking means undoing a choice and then continuing to try other choices.
+From a backtracking perspective, we can view the process of generating permutations as a series of choices.
+Suppose the input array is \([1, 2, 3]\).
+If we choose \(1\) first, then \(3\), and finally \(2\), we get the permutation \([1, 3, 2]\).
+"Backtracking" means undoing a previous choice and exploring alternative options.

-From the code perspective, the candidate set choices contains all elements of the input array, and the state state contains elements that have been selected so far.
-Please note that each element can only be chosen once, thus all elements in state must be unique.
+From a coding perspective, the candidate set choices consists of all elements in the input array, while state holds the elements selected so far.
+Since each element can only be chosen once, all elements in state must be unique.

-As shown in the figure below, we can unfold the search process into a recursive tree, where each node represents the current state state.
-Starting from the root node, after three rounds of choices, we reach the leaf nodes, each corresponding to a permutation.
+As illustrated in the figure below, we can expand the search process into a recursive tree, where each node represents the current state.
+Starting from the root node, after three rounds of selections, we reach the leaf nodes—each corresponding to a permutation.

 Permutation recursive tree

-To ensure that each element is selected only once, we consider introducing a boolean array selected, where selected[i] indicates whether choices[i] has been selected.
-We base our pruning operations on this array:
+To ensure each element is selected only once, we introduce a boolean array selected, where selected[i] indicates whether choices[i] has been chosen.
+We then base our pruning steps on this array:

-As shown in the figure below, suppose we choose 1 in the first round, 3 in the second round, and 2 in the third round, we need to prune the branch of element 1 in the second round and elements 1 and 3 in the third round.
+As shown in the figure below, suppose we choose 1 in the first round, then 3 in the second round, and finally 2 in the third round.
+We need to prune the branch for element 1 in the second round and the branches for elements 1 and 3 in the third round.

 Permutation pruning example

-Observing the figure above, this pruning operation reduces the search space size from \(O(n^n)\) to \(O(n!)\).
+From the figure, we can see that this pruning process reduces the search space from \(O(n^n)\) to \(O(n!)\).

 Code implementation

-After understanding the above information, we can "fill in the blanks" in the framework code.
-To shorten the overall code, we do not implement individual functions within the framework code separately, but expand them in the backtrack() function:
+With this understanding, we can "fill in the blanks" of our framework code.
+To keep the overall code concise, we won’t implement each part of the framework separately but instead expand everything in the backtrack() function:

 [file]{permutations_i}-[class]{}-[func]{permutations_i}